tyisafk/mmx-sd2snes-autosplitter/README.md

 ```
 {
      "name": "Chill HP Grab",
 	 "address": "0x01F9C",      // All HP tanks share a byte with each bit dedicated to each tank.
-0000 0001 belongs to Chill Penguin.
+"0000 0001" in this byte belongs to Chill Penguin HP.
 	 "value": "0x01",           // This is that bit.
 (I assume I did this correctly.
 It splits properly on pick up so not complaining)
 	 "type": "bit"
 	},